BolsUA/documentation/docs/database.md

 - `description`: A longer description of the scholarship.
 - `publisher_id`: A reference to the user who published or created the scholarship.
 - `type`: Defines the type of scholarship (e.g., "Investigation").
-- `slots`: Number of available slots for the scholarship.
+- `spots`: Number of available spots for the scholarship.
+- `jury`: The list of jury members responsible for evaluating applications.
 - `status`: The current state of the scholarship, either "open" or "closed".
 - `dead_line`: The deadline by which applications must be submitted.
 - `created_at`: Timestamp of when the scholarship was created.